You-now-Who/Aurora/README.md

 ## Support and Feedback

 We value your experience and feedback!
-If you encounter any issues, have suggestions for improvements, or want to share your thoughts, please reach out to us at [support@auroraextension.com](mailto:support@auroraextension.com).
-Our dedicated support team is here to assist you.
+If you encounter any issues, have suggestions for improvements, or want to share your thoughts, please reach out to us with the github issues.
+Our dedicated support team (aka only me) is here to assist you.

 ## License